Apple Health 101

 Other services include: Emergency services, hospital services, evaluations, lab services.

 To request a free hard copy of the Member Handbook, please call Customer Service at 1-800-440-1561 (TTY Relay: Dial 711), from 8 a.m. to 5 p.m., Monday through Friday.
 We will send you a copy within 5 business days of your request.

 When you enroll in CHPW you will be sent an ID card.
 Your member ID card lets your provider know to bill Community Health Plan of Washington for your services.

 Each person in your family who signs up with Community Health Plan of Washington will get their own ID card.
-Separately, the Health Care Authority (HCA) will send you a ProviderOne Services card to show that you are enrolled in Washington state’s Apple Health (Medicaid) program.
+Separately, the Health Care Authority (HCA) will send you a ProviderOne services card to show that you are enrolled in Apple Health (Medicaid).

 Other states may use different definitions of medical necessity.
 To find out whether a particular treatment meets the standard of medical necessity, talk to your CHPW network doctor or care provider.

 Didn’t find the answer to your question?
 Interested in becoming a member?
 Our friendly Customer Service team is happy to assist.